brillout/wildcard-api/readme.md

     {todoId}
   );

-  // `updateTodoText` is essentially public; `todoId` can hold
+  // The `updateTodoText` function is essentially public; `todoId` can
-  // any value and doesn't have to be a todo's id. if( !todo ) {
+  // hold any value and doesn't have to be a todo's id. if( !todo ) {
     // Abort if `todoId` doesn't match a todo's id. return;
   }

-  // This if block ensures that, if the logged user is not the
+  // This if-block ensures the following: if the logged user is not the
   // todo's author, then it cannot change the todo's text. if( todo.authorId !== user.id ) {
     // Abort if the user is not the todo's author